CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 Microsoft Defender for Cloud helps streamline the process for meeting regulatory compliance requirements, using the regulatory compliance dashboard.
 The regulatory compliance dashboard shows the status of all the assessments within your environment for your chosen standards and regulations.
 As you act on the recommendations and reduce risk factors in your environment, your compliance posture improves.

-Security Center continuously assesses your hybrid cloud environment to analyze the risk factors according to the controls and best practices in the standards applied to your subscriptions.
+Microsoft Defender for cloud continuously assesses your hybrid cloud environment to analyze the risk factors according to the controls and best practices in the standards applied to your subscriptions.

 1. Navigate to **Microsoft Defender for Cloud** in the Azure portal(perform if not already on the Microsoft Defender for Cloud).